 Method; beat the first five ingredients well, add the flour and baking powder, mix, then add the oats and coconut.

 Drop by spoonfuls onto a sheet, bake in preheated oven at 350F. for ten minutes, switch the sheets around if you have hot spots, bake for a further couple of minutes.
-The top of the cookies should still be soft, and browned underneath.
+The top of the cookies should still be soft, and slightly browned underneath.